Live

 I made a medication decision on my own once.
 It was one of the dumber things I’ve done, and I did it for understandable reasons.

 The medication was working, kind of.
 It kept the worst episodes at bay.
 But it also made me feel flat.
-Not depressed exactly, just… muted.
+Not depressed exactly, just muted.
 Like someone had turned down the volume on everything.
 The highs weren’t as high, the lows weren’t as low, and the in-between was this grey nothing that I couldn’t stand.

 Things went sideways.
-Not immediately — that’s the trap.
+Not immediately, and that’s the trap.
 For the first couple of weeks I felt great.
 More alive, more creative, more energy.
 I interpreted that as “this is who I really am without the medication dampening me.”
 What it actually was, I think, was the early phase of destabilization.
 The medication was still washing out and the buffer was shrinking, but it hadn’t collapsed yet.

 When it collapsed, it collapsed fast.
 Sleep went first.
 Then mood.
 Then everything else.